-- MNsure open enrollment runs from Nov.
-1 through Jan.
+- MNsure open enrollment began on Nov.
+1 and runs through Jan.
 15.

-- You can enroll anytime if you experience a qualifying life event, but in most situations you only have 60 days from that event to enroll.
+- You can enroll outside of open enrollment if you experience a qualifying life event, but in most situations you only have 60 days from that event to enroll.
 Qualifying events include certain moves, births and adoptions, loss of employer-provided coverage, marriage, divorce and other special circumstances.

 - Year-round enrollment is open to Minnesotans who qualify for Medical Assistance or MinnesotaCare, and to members of a federally recognized American Indian tribe.

 How do I sign up?

 You apply for coverage and choose your plan at the same time.
 As soon as you submit an application with MNsure, you'll learn what coverage you're eligible for.
 If you qualify for private coverage, you can shop for plans and continue the enrollment process immediately.
 If you're eligible for a public plan, Medical Assistance or MinnesotaCare, information about next steps will come from the Minnesota Department of Human Services, your county or your tribal agency.

 If you enroll in a private plan or for MinnesotaCare, your coverage will not begin until you've paid your first monthly premium.
 There is no monthly premium for Medical Assistance.

 - Online: Go to MNsure's website to apply and enroll.

 - By phone: You can call MNsure's contact center at 651-539-2099 (855-366-7873 outside the Twin Cities) between 8 a.m. and 4 p.m., Monday through Friday.

 - In person: You can find someone to assist you or visit a broker enrollment center for help.
 Or, you may want to check out one of the enrollment events in your area.